 43m visibility splays are adequate for average traffic speeds of up to 30mph.
-Although the traffic speed is likely to be below the 60mph limit of the road it is also likely to be above 30mph.
-Without a speed survey demonstrating the average speed the proposed visibility splays are not adequate.
+A speed survey has not accompanied the application but could be if requested.
+The stretch of highway on which the access is located is straight and the access would be visible to approaching drivers.
+Traffic speeds would not be at the 60mph limit.
+The nature of the highway is single track and has bends in it.
+Traffic does not travel along it at high speed because of its design and visibility splays for 30mph traffic speeds are acceptable.

 Furthermore, the proposed regrading of the banking and sightlines don't allow adequate provision for vegetation, such as long grass, growing on the banking and it is likely that such vegetation would further reduce visibility.
+This however can be controlled by condition.